Art

 Planting the Seeds Christopher Weed 5740 Merriam Drive This stunning sculpture was inspired by nature.
 Each sphere's brilliant mirror finish with organic variations suggests a large, sprouting seed.
 The piece transforms the viewer to another realm--muting the outside distractions while providing an opportunity of reflection.

 Tim Murphy Art Gallery Rotating Exhibits 6040 Slater Street Featuring monthly exhibits by local and regional artists, and the host to the annual Heartland Artist and High School Visual Arts Exhibitions, this gallery is located inside the Merriam Community Center.
 Free to the public, many art pieces are also available for purchase.
-View the 2023 gallery schedule.
+Learn more about the Tim Murphy Art Gallery and view the 2024 gallery exhibit schedule(PDF, 1003KB) .